laurentmmeyer/swisstaxcalculator/README.md

 ## 👋 Get started

 - Clone the repository
-- yarn install (installs all the depencencies)
+- yarn install (installs all the dependencies)
 - yarn dev (runs the dev server)

 <br>